 - Healthier Diet Even though anxiety is going to create some stomach problems no matter what you eat, the reality is that foods that are hard to digest are always going to put some strain and stress on your stomach.
 When combined with anxiety, they'll be more likely to get much worse.
 Healthier eating can be a much more effective way to ensure that you aren't suffering from as many stomach problems.

 - Exercise Exercise can temporarily create more stomach problems because exercise increases stomach acid.
 But eventually, exercise should help you control your anxiety better, and possibly improve your hormonal balance.
 Exercise is one of the best things you can do for your physical and mental health, providing far more benefits than simply muscle mass and a healthy heart.

 You can also consider over-the-counter medications for stomach discomfort.
 Most are safe for the occasional use, and even though the stomach problems are caused by anxiety, they should still be effective at clearing those stomach issues up.

 See a Doctor for Severe Stomach Problems and Commit to Your Anxiety

 If your stomach problems have become a serious issue, it's safe to contact a doctor.
-There are some harmless (and less harmless) issues that can lead to persistent stomach problems, and medical intervention can be valuable.
+There are some harmless (or less harmful) issues that can lead to persistent stomach problems, and medical intervention can be valuable.

 But you also need to commit to curing your anxiety.
 It's the only way to guarantee anxiety stomach problems go away forever.